 School of International Service

-Elizabeth F. Thompson is the Mohamed Said Farsi Chair of Islamic Peace at American University.
-She is a historian of political movements, democratization, and international intervention in the Middle East.
-She is author of two books: Justice Interrupted (Harvard, 2013) and Colonial Citizens (Columbia, 2000).
-Prof. Thompson is now writing a third book, After Lawrence, on the establishment of a democratic Arab government at Damascus in 1920, and the consequences of its destruction, authorized by the League of Nations.
+Elizabeth F. Thompson is a historian of political movements, citizenship, constitutions, gender, and foreign intervention in the Middle East.
+She is author of two books: Justice Interrupted: The Struggle for Constitutional Government in the Middle East (Harvard, 2013) and Colonial Citizens: Republican Rights, Paternal Privilege, and Gender in French Syria and Lebanon (Columbia, 2000).
+Prof. Thompson is now writing a third book on the establishment of a democratic Arab government at Damascus in 1920, and the consequences of its destruction, authorized by the League of Nations.
 She is also co-producing a documentary on World War I in the Middle East.